Inria-Chile/risotto/README.md

 So far, to the best of our knowledge, there is not a research support tool that exploits the current state of the art of unsupervised learning in NLP that could be used to provide a quick response to this problem.

-RISOTTO is a research support tool that applies state of the art unsupervised, NLP and ML methods to:
+Risotto is a research support tool that applies state of the art unsupervised, NLP and ML methods to:

 - analyze COVID-19-related research papers freely available online,
 - automatically detect hierarchical groups of these papers and topics applying the lastest topic modeling tools,